 Supply analysis deals with the various aspects of supply of a commodity.
-Certain important aspects of supply analysis are supply schedule, curves and function, elasticity of supply, law of supply and its limitations and factors influencing supply.
+Certain important aspects of supply analysis are supply schedule, curves and function, elasticity of supply, law of supply and its limitations andfactors influencing supply.

-8. What is meant by Capital Budgeting?
+s.
+What is meant by Capital Budgeting?